Atan2: Motivation

 To fully determine the direction angle from the origin given a point $(x,\,y)$ using the arctangent function, mathematical formulas or computer code must handle multiple cases; at least one for positive values of $x$ and one for negative values of $x$, and sometimes additional cases when $y$ is negative or one coordinate is zero.
-Finding angle measures and converting Cartesian to polar coordinates are common in scientific computing, and this code is redundant and error-prone.

 To save programmers the trouble, computer programming languages introduced the atan2 function, at least as early as the Fortran IV language of the 1960s.
 The quantity $\operatorname{atan2}(y, x)$ is the angle measure between the $x$-axis and a ray from the origin to a point $(x,\,y)$ anywhere in the Cartesian plane.
 The signs of $x$ and $y$ are used to determine the quadrant of the result and select the correct branch of the multivalued function $\operatorname{Arctan}(y/x)$.

 The atan2 function is useful in many applications involving Euclidean vectors, such as finding the direction from one point to another or converting a rotation matrix to Euler angles.

 The atan2 function is now included in many other programming languages, and is also commonly found in mathematical formulas throughout science and engineering.